An Introduction to Ozu, Ehime

 If you're interested, we recommend riding the all-red tourist train "Iyo-Nada Monogatari," shown in the video from 4:11, to access Iyo-Ozu Station.

-Ozu City and its neighborhood was badly damaged by the severe flooding in 2018, but the people are working together to restore the city.
+Ozu and the surrounding area was badly damaged by severe flooding in 2018, but the people are working together to restore the city.

-Be sure to go on a sightseeing trip to Ozu City to support the recovery effort!
+Be sure to go on a sightseeing trip to Ozu, Ehime to support the recovery effort!